polyaxon/polyaxon/site/faq/how-does-billing-work.md

     - enterprise
 ---

-If you deploy the community open source version, the billing is not handled by Polyaxon and is done by the cloud provider of your choice.
+If you deploy the community open-source version, the billing is not handled by Polyaxon and is done by the cloud provider of your choice.

 For the **Polyaxon Cloud** and **Polyaxon EE**, please check our pricing page.